What is colic?

 How is colic diagnosed?

 Your baby’s doctor can diagnose colic.
-He or she will do a physical exam and review their history and symptoms.
+They will do a physical exam and review your baby’s history and symptoms.
 The doctor might perform some tests to rule out other possible problems.

 Can colic be prevented or avoided?

 You can’t prevent or avoid your baby from being colicky.

-If your baby has colic, there are things you can do to try to avoid possible triggers.
-There are also things you can try to soothe them and reduce crying.
+Colic may be triggered by certain things.
+There are ways you can avoid these triggers.
+There are also things you can try to help soothe your baby and reduce their crying.

 Feeding your baby